GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 #### nslookup/dig

-While the user will normally use a human-readable internet address, you may wish to avoid the overhead of DNS lookups when performing benchmarking/load-testing.
+While the user will normally use a human-readable Internet address, you may wish to avoid the overhead of DNS lookups when performing benchmarking/load-testing.
 These can be used to determine the unique address (dotted quad) of your target site.

 #### traceroute

 If you cannot “ping” your target site, this may be used to determine the problem (possibly a firewall or proxy).
-It can also be used to estimate the overall network latency (running locally should give the lowest possible network latency - remember that your users will be running over a possibly busy internet).
+It can also be used to estimate the overall network latency (running locally should give the lowest possible network latency - remember that your users will be running over a possibly busy Internet).
 Generally, the fewer hops the better.

 ### How can I enhance JMeter?

-There a lof ot open-source and commercial providers who provide JMeter plugins or other resources for use with JMeter.
+There a lot of open-source and commercial providers who provide JMeter plugins or other resources for use with JMeter.

 Some of these are listed on the JMeter Wiki.
-They are listed unser several categories:
+They are listed under several categories:

 * JMeterPlugins - plugins for extending JMeter
 * JMeterAddons - addons for use with JMeter, e.g. plugins for browsers, Maven and Jenkins.